jennur/knowledge-club/README.md

 3. Run `npm i` to install the node server
 4. Run `npm run install-client` to install the Vue application.
    - The same as running `npm i` from `app/views`.
+5. In `/book-adder` create a new venv and run `pip install -r requirements.txt`

 ## Develop